pxslip/db-studio/docs/self-hosted/quickstart.md

 ## 2. Login to App

-With the server running, you're now able to login to your new Directus project and start using it.
+With the server running, you're now able to login to your new DB Studio project and start using it.

-Our start command stated that the server started at port `8055`, which means we can navigate to `http://localhost:8055` to open Directus in the browser.
+Our start command stated that the server started at port `8055`, which means we can navigate to `http://localhost:8055` to open DB Studio in the browser.

 Login using the admin credentials you configured during the installation in Step 1.